wallarm/product-documentation/docs/latest/installation/multi-tenant/deploy-multi-tenant-node.md

 1. Split traffic between tenants using their unique identifiers.

     === "NGINX and NGINX Plus"
-        Open the tenant's NGINX configuration file and split traffic between tenants the unique identifier of a tenant using the [`wallarm_partner_client_uuid`](../../admin-en/configure-parameters-en.md#wallarm_partner_client_uuid) directive.
+        Open the tenant's NGINX configuration file and split traffic between tenants using the [`wallarm_partner_client_uuid`](../../admin-en/configure-parameters-en.md#wallarm_partner_client_uuid) directive.
 See example below.
     === "NGINX Ingress Controller"
-        Use Ingress [annotation](../../admin-en/configure-kubernetes-en.md#ingress-annotations) `nginx.ingress.kubernetes.io/wallarm-partner-client-uuid` to set tenant UUID for each Ingress resource:
+        Use Ingress [annotation](../../admin-en/configure-kubernetes-en.md#ingress-annotations) `nginx.ingress.kubernetes.io/wallarm-partner-client-uuid` to set tenant UUID for each Ingress resource.
+One resource is related to one tenant:

         ```
         kubectl annotate --overwrite ingress YOUR_INGRESS_NAME nginx.ingress.kubernetes.io/wallarm-partner-client-uuid=VALUE
         ```